Oil & Natural Gas Projects

 Legado Resources, The Woodlands, Texas 77380-1921

-Although much of the data accumulated over the 40-year history of carbon dioxide enhanced oil recovery (CO2-EOR) research are available, there are no publically available geologic and reservoir characterization data on ROZs nor any comprehensive field studies of CO2-EOR projects in ROZs.
+Although much of the field characteristics and oil recovery data accumulated over the 40-year history of carbon dioxide enhanced oil recovery (CO2-EOR) research and practice are available, the work exclusively represents studies of the main payzones and there are no publicly available geologic and reservoir characterization data on residual oil zones (ROZs) nor any comprehensive field studies of CO2-EOR projects in ROZs.
 This study will document the application of state-of-the-art geologic and reservoir characterization, laboratory work, and field testing to the ROZ in the Goldsmith Field, Ector County, Texas where Legado Resources has initiated a ROZ CO2-EOR pilot project as well as an MPZ CO2 flood in parts of the ROZ pilot area.

-Past research has identified the potential for major ROZ resources in areas where no major fields are currently productive.
-A number of ongoing industry pilot and demonstration projects are beginning to provide data on the feasibility of recovering a portion of this resource.
-In the Permian Basin, CO2 flooding of ROZs has been in the testing phase for several years; however, there are no published reports on the performance of these CO2 floods.
-Work by Advanced Resources International (ARI) has estimated that 11.9 billion barrels of oil is technically recoverable from the 30.7 billion barrels of ROZ oil-in-place in five Permian Basin oil plays.
+Past research has identified the potential for major ROZ resources in intervals below existing fields that are productive of only water but have significant immobile oil saturation.
+In addition, there are areas within ROZs where no major fields are present.
+A number of ongoing industry pilot and demonstration projects are beginning to provide data on the feasibility of recovering as much as 30 percent of these resources.
+In the Permian Basin, CO2 flooding of ROZs has been in the demonstration phase for several years; however, there are no published reports on the performance of these CO2 floods.
+Work by Advanced Resources International (ARI) has estimated that 11.9 billion barrels of oil are technically recoverable from the 30.7 billion barrels of ROZ oil-in-place in five Permian Basin oil plays.
 Other ongoing work suggests this number dramatically underestimates the resource when considering areas between producing fields.

-This project involves the application and testing of a variety of advanced methods for increasing the recovery of oil from the ROZ of the San Andres Formation, Goldsmith Oil Field in the Permian Basin.
+This project involves the application and testing of a variety of advanced methods for increasing the recovery of oil from the ROZ of the San Andres Formation (SADR), Goldsmith Oil Field in the Permian Basin.
 Specifically, the impacts and benefits include:

 - Optimization of CO2 flood design using high-resolution reservoir characterization and full-scale compositional reservoir modeling plus laboratory- and bench-scale core studies of the San Andres ROZ.
 The optimized CO2 flood design will lead to higher oil recovery efficiencies and improved economics for developing the ROZ.